website watertownhistory.org

 grounds are worth visiting by local residents—in fact

-many people drive down of an evening and eat a picnic supper there.
-Evening is when most of the campers
+many people drive down of an evening and eat a picnic

-arrive.
-Reaching there about sundown
+the campers arrive.
+Reaching there about

-breakfast, pack camping equipment and take to the open road again.
+they get breakfast, pack camping equipment and take to the open road again.

 When